hapijs/hapi/Readme.md

 The extension points are:
 - `onRequest` - called upon new requests before any router processing.
 The _'request'_ object passed to the `onRequest` functions is decorated with the _'setUrl(url)'_ and _'setMethod(verb)' methods.
 Calls to these methods will impact how the request is router and can be used for rewrite rules.
 - `onPreHandler` - called after request passes validation and body parsing, before the request handler.
 - `onPostHandler` - called after the request handler, before sending the response.
+The actual state of the response depends on the response type used (e.g. direct, stream).
 - `onPostRoute` - called after the response was sent.
 - `onUnknownRoute` - if defined, overrides the default unknown resource (404) error response.
 The method must send the response manually via _request.raw.res_.
 Cannot be an array.